 |Family||$104.33||Max $4.00||Max $1.00|

 Independence Blue Cross High Deductible Health Plan (HDHP)

 Under this plan, the members pay the initial cost of medical and pharmacy expenses until the deductible is satisfied, before insurance coverage starts.
-If you select the Personal Choice High Deductible Health Plan, you do not have a bi-weekly cost share.
+You will pay a minimal cost share for coverage.

 Health Savings Account (HSA)

 A Health Savings Account (HSA) is available but it must be used in conjunction with a HDHP.

 With this plan, you must select a primary care doctor, but you do not need a referral to see a specialist.
 You also have the option to receive out-of-network care, but you will be responsible for 40% of the allowable charges.
 See table for plan details.

 Cost of Carefirst Benefit Coverage